Why Endpoint Security is Critical for Remote Workforces

 Step 2: Implement VPNs and Encryption

 Set up VPNs for all remote employees and ensure that data transmission is encrypted.
-It’s also important to ensure that VPNs are configured properly and that employees are using them whenever they access company resources remotely.
+It’s also important to ensure that VPNs are configured properly and that employees understand how to use them effectively.

 Step 4: Enforce Access Controls